FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/0-Proxy_Basics/Readme.md

 **Proxy Interface:** The proxy  interface provides an API for the physical Faraday device.

-**Applications:** Programs that interact with the Proxy Interface and provide functionalities using a Faraday device locally connected to the host computer.
+**Applications:** Programs that interact with the Proxy Interface and provide functionality using a Faraday device locally connected to the host computer.

 **External Interface:** Programs that interact with applications to provide a user interface or API to the applications functionality.